strapi/strapi/docs/3.x.x/guides/databases.md

 strapi new my-project --quickstart
 ```

-This will create a new project and launch your project in the browser.
+This will create a new project and launch it in the browser.
 (The [Quick Start Guide](/3.x.x/getting-started/quick-start.html) is a complete step-by-step tutorial.)

 ## MongoDB Installation